bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-(1) Pāṇātipātā veramaṇī sikkhāpadaṃ samādiyāmi
+(1) Pāṇātipātā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from taking the life of any living creature.*

-(2) Adinnādānā veramaṇī sikkhāpadaṃ samādiyāmi
+(2) Adinnādānā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from taking that which is not given.*

-(3) Abrahmacariyā veramaṇī sikkhāpadaṃ samādiyāmi
+(3) Abrahmacariyā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from any intentional sexual activity.*

-(4) Musāvādā veramaṇī sikkhāpadaṃ samādiyāmi
+(4) Musāvādā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from lying.*

-(5) Surāmeraya-majja-pamādaṭṭhānā veramaṇī sikkhāpadaṃ samādiyāmi
+(5) Surāmeraya-majja-pamādaṭṭhānā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from consuming intoxicating drink and drugs which lead to carelessness.*

-(6) Vikālabhojanā veramaṇī sikkhāpadaṃ samādiyāmi.
+(6) Vikālabhojanā veramaṇī sikkhāpadaṁ samādiyāmi.

 *I undertake the precept to refrain from eating at inappropriate times.*

-(7) Nacca-gīta-vādita-visūkadassanā mālā-gandha-vilepana-dhāraṇa-maṇḍana-vibhūsanaṭṭhānā veramaṇī sikkhāpadaṃ samādiyāmi.
+(7) Nacca-gīta-vādita-visūkadassanā mālā-gandha-vilepana-dhāraṇa-maṇḍana-vibhūsanaṭṭhānā veramaṇī sikkhāpadaṁ samādiyāmi.

 *I undertake the precept to refrain from entertainment, beautification, and adornment.*

-(8) Uccāsayana-mahāsayanā veramaṇī sikkhāpadaṃ samādiyāmi.
+(8) Uccāsayana-mahāsayanā veramaṇī sikkhāpadaṁ samādiyāmi.

 *I undertake the precept to refrain from lying on a high or luxurious sleeping place.*